Contact Us

 Become an advocate, critical thinker, and innovator of language teaching and learning.

 This program is designed for prospective teachers who are interested in working with students learning English as a new language (ENL) in grades pre-K-12.
 Grounded in a developmental-interaction approach, our program is steeped in the belief that through careful observation, culturally sustaining pedagogy, inquiry learning, and assessment, teachers are able to respond to students’ shifts in development and interests.
-No prior teaching certification is necessary for this program.
+No prior teaching certification is needed.

 Program Highlights